CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgb.rst

 Jumbo Frames System Requirement
 -------------------------------
-Memory allocation failures have been observed on Linux systems with 64 MB of RAM or less that are running Jumbo Frames.
+Memory allocation failures have been observed on CQX96 systems with 64 MB of RAM or less that are running Jumbo Frames.
 If you are using Jumbo Frames, your system may require more than the advertised minimum requirement of 64 MB of system memory.